coleifer/peewee/docs/peewee/models.rst

 Primary Keys, Composite Keys and other Tricks
 ---------------------------------------------

-The :py:class:`AutoField` is used to identify an auto-incrementing integer primary key.
+The :class:`AutoField` is used to identify an auto-incrementing integer primary key.
 If you do not specify a primary key, Peewee will automatically create an auto-incrementing primary key named "id".